cw-do/esac-v1/knowledge/module5.md

 ### 5.1 Transmission is typically **not** repeated
 If samples are temperature stable (e.g., solid or sealed liquid cells):
-- Transmission measurements are performed **once**, at the initial configuration.
+- Transmission measurements are performed **once**, at the initial temperature for all configurations.

 ### 5.2 Exceptions requiring new transmission
 A new transmission measurement is needed when: